Russians snap up plots of land to build ‘Little Moscow’ in Dubai

 “Many of them are keen on developing distinctive residential buildings and hotels, [and] raising the bar for construction quality in Dubai.
 Some investors are opting for a strategy of acquiring multiple townhouses and villas, renovating them and subsequently selling them for profit.”

-Residential property prices in the emirate rose at their fastest rate in almost a decade in the first half of 2023, climbing 16.9 percent year on year.
+Residential property prices in the emirate rose at their fastest rate in almost a decade in the first half of 2023, climbing 16.9% year on year.
 Villas topped previous records set in 2014.

 Betterhomes in July reported that, in the second quarter of this year, Russians were No 3 in the list of largest buyers in Dubai by nationality, behind Indians and Britons.